Driving and Bicycle Safety Tips

 - Watch out for hand signaling by cyclists who may indicate a right-hand turn by extending their right arm

-- Maintain a safe distance of one metre behind cyclists as they do not have brake lights to indicate when they are slowing down or stopping
+- Maintain a safe distance behind cyclists, allowing time to stop safely as they do not have brake lights to indicate when they are slowing down or stopping

 - Try to make eye contact when possible with cyclists